Glacier National Park (U.S.): History

-According to archeological evidence, Native Americans first arrived in the Glacier area some 10,000 years ago.
-The earliest occupants with lineage to current tribes were the Flathead (Salish) and Kootenai, Shoshone, and Cheyenne.
+The earliest occupants of the Glacier area with lineage to current tribes were the Flathead (Salish) and Kootenai, Shoshone, and Cheyenne.
 The Blackfeet lived on the eastern slopes of what later became the park, as well as the Great Plains immediately to the east.
 The park region provided the Blackfeet shelter from the harsh winter winds of the plains, allowing them to supplement their traditional bison hunts with other game meat.
-Today, the Blackfeet Indian Reservation borders the park in the east, while the Flathead Indian Reservation is located west and south of the park.
+The Blackfeet Indian Reservation borders the park in the east, while the Flathead Indian Reservation is located west and south of the park.
 When the Blackfeet Reservation was first established in 1855 by the Lame Bull Treaty, it included the eastern area of the current park up to the Continental Divide.
 To the Blackfeet, the mountains of this area, especially Chief Mountain and the region in the southeast at Two Medicine, were considered the "Backbone of the World" and were frequented during vision quests.
-In 1895 Chief White Calf of the Blackfeet authorized the sale of the mountain area, some 800000 acre, to the U.S. government for $1.5 million, with the understanding that they would maintain usage rights to the land for hunting as long as the ceded stripe will be public land of the United States.
+In 1895 Chief White Calf of the Blackfeet authorized the sale of the mountain area, some 800000 acre, to the U.S. government for $1.5 million, with the understanding that they would maintain usage rights to the land for hunting as long as the ceded strip will be "public land of the United States".
 This established the current boundary between the park and the reservation.

 While exploring the Marias River in 1806, the Lewis and Clark Expedition came within 50 mi of the area that is now the park.
 A series of explorations after 1850 helped to shape the understanding of the area that later became the park.
 In 1885 George Bird Grinnell hired the noted explorer (and later well-regarded author) James Willard Schultz to guide him on a hunting expedition into what would later become the park.
 After several more trips to the region, Grinnell became so inspired by the scenery that he spent the next two decades working to establish a national park.
-In 1901 Grinnell wrote a description of the region in which he referred to it as the "Crown of the Continent."
+In 1901 Grinnell wrote a description of the region in which he referred to it as the "Crown of the Continent".
 His efforts to protect the land made him the premier contributor to this cause.
 A few years after Grinnell first visited, Henry L. Stimson and two companions, including a Blackfoot, climbed the steep east face of Chief Mountain in 1892.